 - to comply with legal and regulatory requirements, prevent fraud or crime; and

-- to help us improve our services, resolve any problems, develop our products and conduct research.
+- to help us improve our Services, resolve any problems, manage and develop our products and conduct research.

 From time to time we will use your contact details to send you offers, updates, events, articles, newsletters or other information about products and services that we believe will be of interest to you.
 We may also send you regular updates by email or by post.
 We will always give you the option of electing not to receive these communications and you can notify us if you wish to unsubscribe at any time.